AnnaSaysHi/shmupCC/README.md

 If this happens and you're running on Macbook, it may be because your keyboard is attempting to open the accent menu.
 Try opening up terminal and running ``defaults write -g ApplePressAndHoldEnabled -bool false``.
 If the problem persists, then it's beyond me.

 # Can I use this engine to make my own STGs?
 Feel free to use this however you wish - but I'd prefer that it not be used to make paid games.
 Also, some basic features haven't been properly implemented yet.
-That said, if you want to make scripts or otherwise contribute to this engine's development, join the discord server below and @ me - I'll try to explain how to work with this engine.
+I'm currently writing a [primer](https://annasayshi.github.io/#b=shmupCC-tutorial/&p=1) that tries to explain how to script in this engine.
+Also, if you want to help contribute to the development of ShmupCC, join the discord server below and @ me - I'll try to explain how to work with this engine.

 # Can I help work on this?
 Go ahead!
 If you want to work on this project, join the discord server at https://discord.gg/Z6PKKCab2b or message me.